Estimating Individual Responses when Tomorrow Matters: Robustness checks for Table

-In this section of the appendix, we provide several robustness checks for the estimation of the consumption function.
+In this section of the appendix we provide several robustness checks for the estimation of the consumption regression (see Table \ref{Table_cons}), focusing on the specification with mean beliefs interacted with log current income.

+Our main estimates are obtained using a particular approach to construct the mean and variance of log income beliefs.
+We first probe the robustness of our estimates to different assumptions about the distribution of beliefs, and to different construction methods for the mean and variance of beliefs.
 In columns (1) and (2) in Table \ref{Table_cons_rob} we show the estimates are robust to relying on different distributional assumptions for beliefs: a discrete distribution for waves 1989--1991 (as in \citealp{pistaferri2001superior}), and a triangular distribution for waves 1995-1998 (as in \citealp{kaufmann2009disentangling}).
 In columns (3) to (6) we show that estimates are robust to the value of $M$ used for estimation (see (\ref{eq_ptilde}), where the baseline corresponds to $M=100$).

-In columns (7) and (8) we also control for the spouse's beliefs about their own income, when available.\footnote{When spousal beliefs are not available, we set the variable to zero and add binary indicators for missingness, distinguishing between spouses that are homemakers, employed, or other labor status.
-Note that only 32\% and 17\% of the 768 households in columns (7) and (8), respectively, are households where data on spousal beliefs are available in at least one or in both waves.} Results remain virtually unchanged, and spousal beliefs don't appear to play a major role in household consumption for this sample.
+While consumption and income correspond to households, the income beliefs questions correspond to individual income.
+In the baseline results we only use the beliefs of household heads (and adjust our counterfactual calculations).
+In columns (7) and (8) in Table \ref{Table_cons_rob} we also control for the spouse's beliefs about their own income, when available.\footnote{When spousal beliefs are not available, we set the variable to zero and add binary indicators for missingness, distinguishing between spouses that are homemakers, employed, or other labor status.
+Note that only 32\% (resp., 17\%) of the 768 households are households where data on spousal beliefs are available in at least one wave (resp., both waves).} Estimates remain virtually unchanged, and spousal beliefs don't appear to play a major role in household consumption for this sample.